Marilena Kitromilis

 Marilena Kitromilis (born October 15, 2004) is a Cypriot-American figure skater who represents Cyprus in women's singles skating.
 She is the 2021 CS Autumn Classic International champion.
 She is the first Cypriot figure skater to win an ISU-sanctioned international competition.
+Kitromilis also made history by being the first Cypriot figure skater to compete at an ISU Grand Prix event (2022 Skate America).

 Personal life

 Kitromilis was born on October 15, 2004, to her Cypriot mother, Maria Kitromilis, and American father, William Adams.
 She has a twin brother, Mikhail.
 Though born and raised in the United States, Kitromilis is of Cypriot descent.
-She traveled to Cyprus multiple times throughout her childhood to spend summers with the families of her grandfather's siblings.
+She traveled to Cyprus multiple times throughout her childhood to spend summers with the families of her grandfather's siblings and many cousins.
 Her maternal grandfather was born and raised in Karavas, Cyprus.
-She is currently a high school student who enjoys reading books of various genres in her free time.
+She enjoys reading books of various genres in her free time.

 Career

 Early years

-Kitromilis started skating on ponds with her mother and twin brother at the age of 2 1/2.
-She began learn-to-skate classes at four years old with coach Becky Curry and quickly progressed to private lessons with Curry, Juri Litvinov, and Vitaliy Shalin.
+Kitromilis started skating on ponds with her mother and twin brother at the age of two and half.
+She began learn-to-skate classes at four years old and quickly progressed to private lessons.
 She competed domestically in the United States at the juvenile through novice levels before transitioning to represent Cyprus, internationally, in advance of the 2020–21 season.

-2020–21 season: International senior debut
+2020–21 season

 Kitromilis made her international senior debut representing Cyprus in October at the 2020 CS Budapest Trophy, where she finished twelfth.
 She competed at one other international event that season, the 2020 Santa Claus Cup, where she placed sixth.
 Throughout the 2020–21 season, Kitromilis was in the process of transitioning to a new coaching team from former coaches Mark Mitchell and Peter Johansson.
-She is currently coached by Olga Ganicheva, Aleksey Letov, and Sergey Minaev.
+She changed coaches to Olga Ganicheva, Aleksey Letov, and Sergei Minaev.

-2021–22 season: Challenger gold
+2021–22 season

 Kitromilis opened the Olympic season competing at the Cranberry Cup in mid-August in Norwood, Massachusetts.
 She placed eighth in the short program and tenth in the free skate to finish eighth overall.
-At her second assignment of the season, Kitromilis earned her first international title by winning the 2021 CS Autumn Classic International, in what was considered a major upset victory.
-Kitromilis also scored personal bests in both segments of competition, as well as overall, to win the gold medal ahead of South Korean competitors You Young and Ji Seo-yeon.
-Kitromilis' scores met the required technical minimums to secure a spot for Cyprus at the 2022 European and World Championships.
+At her second assignment of the season, Kitromilis earned her first international title by winning the 2021 CS Autumn Classic International, with a solid performance, in what was considered an upset victory.
+She scored personal bests in both segments of the competition, as well as overall.
+She won the gold medal ahead of South Korean competitors You Young and Ji Seo-yeon.
+Kitromilis' scores met the required technical minimums to allow her to compete at the 2022 European and World Championships.
 She is the first-ever Cypriot figure skater to win an ISU-sanctioned international competition.

-Kitromilis competed at two more Challenger events in the fall, the 2021 CS Warsaw Cup and the 2021 CS Golden Spin of Zagreb where she finished twelfth and fifth, respectively.
+She competed at two more Challenger events in the fall, the 2021 CS Warsaw Cup and the 2021 CS Golden Spin of Zagreb, where she finished twelfth and fifth, respectively.
 In January 2022, Kitromilis made her European Championships debut in Tallinn, Estonia.
 She finished thirty-second in the short program and did not advance to the free skate.
-She was thirtieth in the short program at her World Championship debut.
+She was thirtieth in the short program at her 2022 World Championship debut.